-To compare our results with what comes out of the traditional approach with MSA level data, it is useful to aggregate our squares to MSAs.
+To compare our results with what comes out of the traditional approach with MSA-level data, it is useful to aggregate our squares to MSAs.
 We allocate squares to the MSAs as defined for the 2000 Census.
-In certain metropolitan areas, the Census offers a choice of consolidated areas (e.g. the New York CMSA) versus a breakdown into component areas.
+In certain metropolitan areas, the Census offers a choice of consolidated areas (e.g., the New York CMSA) versus a breakdown into component areas.
 We use the consolidated definitions.
 There are 274 different such MSAs in the continental United States.
 We allocate squares to MSAs according to the following rule.
-A square gets assigned to a MSA if any block in the square is part of the MSA.
+A square gets assigned to an MSA if any block in the square is part of the MSA.
 In the event a square is at a boundary where MSAs overlap in the square, we assign the square to the MSA with the largest surface area based on blocks.

-Table 2 presents summary statistics of how population from the 2000 Census varies across squares.
+Table 3.2 presents summary statistics of how population from the 2000 Census varies across squares.
 Mean population across the 85,527 squares is 3,269.
-Population is highly skewed with two squares in the New York MSA having 1.3 million in population.
-The area unit used in the analysis to calculate density is the six-by-six mile square.
-So each square has one unit of area and the population density equals the population.
+Population is highly skewed, with two squares in the New York MSA having 1.3 million in population.
+The area unit used in the analysis to calculate density is the six-by-six-mile square.
+So, each square has one unit of area, and the population density equals the population.

-Table 2 also presents summary statistics for the 274 MSAs.
-Mean density is 7,881 per square which is twice the density of squares overall.
+Table 3.2 also presents summary statistics for the 274 MSAs.
+Mean density is 7,881 per square, which is twice the density of squares overall.
 The mean number of squares across MSAs is 87, with the minimum being 14 and the maximum being 981 squares.
-So clearly the square is a much smaller geographic unit than the MSA.
-The maximum land area is attained by the Las Vegas MSA and this is a good example of the limitations of Census MSA definitions.
-Counties in Nevada are huge in terms of surface area.
-Since the Census uses
+So clearly, the square is a much smaller geographic unit than the MSA.
+The maximum land area is attained by the Las Vegas MSA, which is a good example of the limitations of Census MSA definitions.
+The surface areas of counties in Nevada are huge.
+Since the Census uses the county as a building block unit for MSAs, much of the surrounding area that is not actually part of the Las Vegas metropolitan area is folded into the MSA bearing its name.

-6There are a relatively small number of cases where a square has only one block group assigned to it.
-There are 592 such blocks accounting for 20,000 people (out of 280 million).
+6. In a relatively small number of cases, a square has only one block group assigned to it.
+There are 592 such blocks, accounting for 20,000 people (out of 280 million).
 These look like unusual and exceptional cases rather than just simply rural cases.
-Of this 20,000 people, 5,677 are in the 29 Palms military base in California.
-The base is in a Census block covering 272 square miles.
-Another block is in the Mohave desert.
-Others are in National Parks and National Forests.
+Of these 20,000 people, 5,677 are in the 29 Palms military base in California.
+The base is in a census block covering 272 square miles.
+Another block is in the Mohave Desert.
+Others are in national parks and national forests.